Quansight/Quansight.github.io/_posts/2018-08-10-Episode-1-Spyder.md

 Now we will move into the question and answer session.

-**Q.** The first question is; how is the connection with Github, is there any, or is it planned?
+**Q.** How is the connection with Github, is there any, or is it planned?

 **A.** We do not currently have a way to handle git projects, or to push to github directly.
 It is on our to-do list though, and hope to be able to do that next year.
 Currently the licensing issues are in the way.